 For a company that processed over $574 billion in net sales last year, even brief technical hiccups can have substantial financial implications.
 Amazon's entire business model depends on frictionless transactions.
 When customers can't check out, they often abandon carts entirely, and competitors like Walmart and Target stand ready to capture that demand.

-The incident highlights the complex infrastructure challenges facing modern e-commerce platforms. operates one of the world's most sophisticated retail technology stacks, handling millions of simultaneous transactions across its global marketplace.
+The incident highlights the complex infrastructure challenges facing modern e-commerce platforms.
+Amazon operates one of the world's most sophisticated retail technology stacks, handling millions of simultaneous transactions across its global marketplace.
 The platform must coordinate inventory systems, payment processing, user authentication, and recommendation engines in real-time.
 When any component fails, the ripple effects cascade quickly.